TA-Data-Analyst/Data_Analysis_Portfolio/README.md

 Hi, I’m Tahmid Ahmed.
 I am currently a medical laboratory assistant with a Bachelor's in Biomedical Science and I am looking to expand my horizons towards data science and analytics.
 <br>
 I have completed the Google Data Analytics Professional Certificate on Coursera to begin my journey towards a career in data science.
+I am now using resources in [Codecademy](https://www.codecademy.com/catalog) to further learn more about SQL, R and begin learning how to use Python to conduct Data Analytics.
 <br>
-In this portfolio, I am looking to Showcase my skills, projects, progress and improvements in the field of Data Science, as I go along, for potential employers and those interested in my skills and growing expertise.
+In this portfolio, I am looking to Showcase my skills, projects, progress and improvements in the field of Data Science, as I go on my journey, for those interested in my skills and growing expertise.
 <br>